 In spite of the high efficacy of the atoxigenic strain-based biocontrol approach, several concerns have been raised about the technology.
 These include: use of sorghum as a carrier in the formulated product, potentially high distribution costs due to the bulky nature of the formulated product, lack of aflatoxin-conscious markets willing to pay a premium for low aflatoxin maize, efficacy of the product during drought, potential risk of allergies and/or aspergillosis, influence of biocontrol products on other mycotoxins and the soil microenvironment, and recombination between atoxigenic and toxigenic genotypes under natural conditions.
 All these concerns have been addressed by Bandyopadhyay et al. (2016) and Adhikari et al. (2017) and both the risks and costs appear minimal when compared to the health benefits for the African population, the potential gain of high value export and the growing formal domestic markets.

-Atoxigenic strain-based biological control has advanced through the stages of product developmen, registration by regulators and commercialisation and is on the path towards widespread adoption by farmers.
-So the biocontrol product can be made available to farmers and other end-users, a manufacturing plant has begun to produce Aflasafe in Nigeria and a small-scale modular manufacturing plant is under construction in Kenya.
-A model for creating sustainable market demand for Aflasafe in the maize value chain is being piloted under the AgResults Aflasafe Initiative (in Nigeria http://agresults.org/en/283/NigeriaAflasafePilot) where farmers have purchased Aflasafe to treat about 30 000 ha (at a cost of $12–20/ha depending on the exchange rate between Naira and the US$ and an application rate of 10 kg/ha).
-The Kenyan government has procured the Aflasafe product and enabled smallholder farmers to treat nearly 23 000 ha in aflatoxin-prone areas in the interests of public health and to improve the marketability of maize grains.
+Atoxigenic strain-based biological control has advanced through the stages of product development, registration by regulators and commercialisation and is on the path towards widespread adoption by farmers.
+Thus, the biocontrol product can be made available to farmers and other end-users; a manufacturing plant has begun to produce Aflasafe in Nigeria and a small-scale modular manufacturing plant is under construction in Kenya.
+A model for creating sustainable market demand for Aflasafe in the maize value chain is being piloted under the AgResults Aflasafe Initiative (in Nigeria http://agresults.org/en/283/NigeriaAflasafePilot), where farmers have purchased Aflasafe to treat about 30 000 ha (at a cost of $12–20/ha depending on the exchange rate between Naira and the US$ and an application rate of 10 kg/ha).
+The Kenyan government has procured the Aflasafe product and enabled smallholder farmers to treat nearly 23,000 ha in aflatoxin-prone areas in the interests of public health and to improve the marketability of maize grains.
 A Senegalese agribusiness firm provided 40 tons of Aflasafe to its contract growers in 2016 to improve the safety and marketability of groundnuts procured from farmers (Bandyopadhyay et al., 2016).
 In all instances of scaling up mentioned above, biocontrol is used as a component of integrated management in which several other practices, such as rapid drying and good storage, are also promoted.
 In order to encourage Aflasafe use and commercialisation, licensing mechanisms for manufacturing, marketing and distribution are required.
 USAID and the Bill & Melinda Gates Foundation have recently funded a technology transfer and commercialisation initiative to scale-up use of Aflasafe on 500 000 ha in 11 African nations through private, public, or public-private partnerships.

-23.4 Prevention of post-harvest aflatoxin contamination
+4 Preventing post-harvest aflatoxin contamination

-23.4.1 Time of harvest and drying
+4.1 Time of harvest and drying